Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: GWTC-2 constraints on amplitude birefringence

 Given $\Delta$, we can now use Eq.~\eqref{eq:DeltaKappa} to obtain a distribution on the absolute values of the opacity parameter $\kappa$, defined in Eq.~\eqref{eq:hKappa}.
 This will provide a physical measure of the amount of amplitude birefringence, the magnitude of which can then be used to constrain various beyond-GR theories.
+As detailed in Sec.~\ref{sec:BirefringenceMeasurement}, for our constraints on $\kappa$ and our projections, we use a common comoving distance to our BBH mergers of $d_C = d_C\left( z = 0.3 \right) \simeq 1.23 \, \mathrm{Gpc}$, corresponding to the median detected redshift in GWTC-2.
+We will additionally consider an analysis with $d_C = d_C(z = 0.3 \pm 0.1)$ in order to provide some error region for our results.

 We show the resulting distribution on $\kappa$ in Fig.~\ref{fig:KappaLikelihood}.
 We observe that for a common comoving distance of $d_C = d_C(z = 0.3)$ (median detected redshift in GWTC-2), we can bound, at $1\sigma$:

 In Fig.~\ref{fig:KappaLikelihood}, we also show results for $\kappa$ for common comoving distances of $d_C = d_C(z = 0.3 \pm 0.1)$ for all of the detections, in order to qualitatively show the effect of a spread in the distance measurements on the inferred value of $\kappa$.
 These differences of $z \pm 0.1$ shift the inferred value for all of the detections by $\pm 0.25 \textrm{ Gpc}^{-1}$.